brand-o/brando.fm/src/content/blog/mini-pc.md

 - enough cpu for docker, home assistant, opnsense, minecraft, and more
 - included 2tb nvme
 - zero external storage clutter
+- price is the sweet spot for everything included

 ---